rwehresmann/farma_alg2/README.md

   * Test coverage;
   * Code refactor.

-Everything to keep the project simple and easy to understand.
+Everything to promove long-term maintability and keep the project simple and easy to understand.

 ## Usage